duncbind/portfolio/finalprojectpt1.md

 1. Provide necessary context on the prevalence of illegal drugs in the United States.
 * Drug addiction as a public health issue.
 * Majority of people who are incarcerated in federal prison are there on drug charges.
-* Incarceration has little effect on this phenomenonLeads to recidivism.Is punitive instead of corrective.
+* Incarceration has little effect on this phenomenon, which leads to recidivism and is punitive instead of corrective.
 * A different approach is required.
 2. Introduce the concept of alternative sentencing courts, specifically Drug Court.
 * Discuss success in the past 20 years.